MurrayLF/EC552_HW1/README.md

 # Installing

-If they are not already install, install the [celloapi2](https://github.com/CIDARLAB/celloapi2) and [NumPy](https://numpy.org/) packages.
+If they are not already install, install the [celloapi2](https://github.com/CIDARLAB/celloapi2) and [NumPy](https://numpy.org/) modules.
 To install, simply clone the repository to your directory of choice.

 # Running